bcgov/moh-iam/keycloak-themes/keycloak-22-themes/README.md

 The settings to apply the the login theme only to a specific client are found at:
 `Client -> Client Name -> Settings -> Login Theme.`

-# How to Customize

-Please refer to this README for more detailed information on how to build the JAR and edit the themes contained inside.

 ## Clearing Theme Cache